nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Removes a specified quantity of an existing item from **OneShelf**.

 Format: `remove-i INDEX q/QUANTITY`

+Pointers to take note when removing an item's quantity:
 * Subtracts `QUANTITY` from the current quantity of an item at the specified `INDEX`.
 The [index](#index) refers to the index number shown in the displayed item list.
 The index **must be a positive integer** 1, 2, 3, …​